The Human Demands: Lyrical composition

 Macdonald wrote "Fire" as the first song following her marriage to footballer Richard Foster in Las Vegas.
 Macdonald said of the song "I was co-writing with a friend Matt Jones, and we had the song finished in half an hour.
 I was so happy at the time, just married, that I came up with something that isn't typical of me at all.
 I said to my husband: this is the only song you'll ever get out of me, so enjoy it".
 The song has been described by Gabby Smith in House of Solo Magazine as displaying a "softer side" to Macdonald and her songwriting, claiming "melted by marriage, the track is a heartfelt homage to her husband and remains one of the most romantic pieces ever written by the acoustic guitar-playing indie rocker.
 Displaying her impressive vocals and impeccable talents, staccato guitar riffs elevate the love song for a pleasant pop-rock feel".
 During a release party stream on her official YouTube channel, Macdonald said of the song "Fire is about those special relationships we have in our lives.
 The people who make us tick and we can fully be ourselves when we're around them.
 What would life be without them?".

-Regarding the inspiration and writing process for "Statues", the song is a homage to the house and street in which Macdonald lived and grew up living within in her home city Glasgow in Scotland.
+Regarding the inspiration and writing process for "Statues", the song is a homage to the house and street in which Macdonald lived and grew up living in her home city Glasgow in Scotland.
 The composition of the song has been compared to "a Springsteen-esque skill for depicting snapshots of ordinary life with a poetic slant".
 Whilst interviewed about the song, Macdonald said "I look back and think of the times I spent in that house with my family and our dog Jackson and I smile,” she says.
 “My parents moved out of that house a few years ago and it was sad for us all, but especially them.
 But we'll always have those memories.
 I’ve had so many people say that they love this song because of the imagery it creates.
 I think it's because we all have those memories of the places we grew up in".